Physicist91/resume/README.md

 3. chunked (inherits from cleaned)
 4. embedded (inherits from chunked)

-Each data type (article, post, code) has their own class for the states 1-4.
+Each data type (article or code) has their own class for the states 1-4.
 Each data type (and its state) is modeled using Pydantic models.
 The raw data (i.e. output from ETL) can be processed in one of two ways:

 1. clean and store in NoSQL fashion
 2. clean, chunk, and embed then stored using vector indices into a vector DB.